vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### Resource Class

 A Resource Class entity represents an external entity type defined for an external service.
-Resource Classes are used by Cloud Director to find the URL to the entity's representation based on the entity's URN.
+Resource Classes are used by VMware Cloud Director to find the URL to the entity's representation based on the entity's URN.

 Part of the responsibility of the external services' authors is to supply the necessary information in the Resource Class definition for the functionality to work properly.
 Necessary information includes mime type, url template, nid and urn pattern.
 These properties should be supplied for every external service entity type (or resource class).
-They are part of registering external services resource classes to Cloud Director:
+They are part of registering external services resource classes to VMware Cloud Director:

 - **nid** - String - the Namespace Identifier for resources of this type, as specified in (as defined in <http://www.ietf.org/rfc/rfc2141.txt>)
 - **mimeType** - String - mime type of the service resources which are part of this resource class
 - **urnPattern** - String - should match entity's urn NSS part (as defined in <http://www.ietf.org/rfc/rfc2141.txt>).
 Supports `id` parameter - value is used to set the entity's id in the resulting URL.
 - **urlTemplate** - String - the value of href attribute for resources of this class.
 Supports following parameters:
   - `{baseUri}` - "Domain" part of the URL.
-Value set is Cloud Director REST API's baseUri.
+Value set is VMware Cloud Director REST API's baseUri.
   - `{resourceId}` -  Entity's id.
 Value set is to the `{id}` matched from the URN pattern (the UUID portion of the `id` attribute value of the resource).

 During the process of entity resolving and building proper entity links URN is split into 3 parts -  `urn:<nid>:<nss>`.
 All resource classes with the specified NID and urnPattern matching the specified URN are found.
 Then a URL is constructed for each of them based on the URL template and returned as links by the entity resolver. `ResourceId` value is evaluated from the `id` named pattern in URN pattern and its value is used to replace `resourceId` URL template parameter.